Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

 plt.show()

-In the Model loss fig. validation loss is always less than training loss that means our model is underfitting.
-And in Model Accuracy fig you are seeing accuracy of validation set is greater than training set then our model is not overfitting at all and we can increase the no. of epochs.
+In the Model loss figure, the validation loss is always less than the training loss, which means our model is underfitting.
+In the Model Accuracy figure, the validation accuracy is greater than the training accuracy, so our model is not overfitting at all and we can increase the number of epochs.

 plot_learningCurve(history)